 The Folkestone Anthology

-We have so far produced seven issues of The Folkestone Anthology containing collections of short stories and poetry by our members and the winners and some shortlisted stories by authors entering the short story competition which we run in conjunction with the Folkestone Book Festival, which takes place in November each year.
-The 2018 Anthology contains 20 pieces by 18 authors including winners of the 2017 competition (Price £7.99).
-We have so far published 140 stories by 68 authors for several of whom it has been their first time in print.
+We have so far produced eight issues of The Folkestone Anthology containing collections of short stories and poetry by our members and the winners and some shortlisted stories by authors entering the short story competition.
+We run this in conjunction with the Folkestone Book Festival, which takes place in November each year.
+The 2019 Anthology contains 21 pieces by 19 authors including winners of the 2018 competition (Price £7.99).
+We have so far published 160 stories by 78 authors for several of whom it has been their first time in print.

 The cover design incorporates images symbolic of Folkestone.

 The Preface to our Folkestone 2015 Anthology together with a reproduction of the front cover was published in WRITING MAGAZINE (June 2016 page 58) See below:

 In 2006 and 2007 I organised a Local Authors’ Day and Book Fair to take place as part of the Folkestone Literary Festival (since renamed Book Festival) at the Metropole Arts Centre (2006) and the Leas Club (2007).
 On both occasions, twenty authors from all over Kent came to display their wares.
 Twelve of them gave ten-minute talks, in two separate one-hour sessions, about their work.
 Unfortunately and presumably because of a clash with other events – or it could have been due to lack of publicity − attendance was poor and book sales were minimal.
 The audiences for the ten-minute presentations consisted mainly of the other authors, and we ended up buying and/or exchanging one another’s books.
 It was agreed not to repeat the exercise in 2008.